 - Whether the LLC is a professional LLC

 - The name and address of your LLC’s registered agent

 - The signature of your LLC’s Authorized Person

 After verifying the accuracy of your Maine Certificate of Formation, you can file the document by mail by sending it and the $175 filing fee to the following address:

 Augusta, ME 04333-0101

-Approval of your documents by the Secretary of State usually takes 5-10 business days, or for an additional $50-$100 you can have expedited processing.
+Approval of your documents by the Secretary of State usually takes 5–10 business days, or for an additional $50–$100 you can expedite the processing.
 The $50 expedited processing fee will ensure your documents are processed within 24 hours, while the $100 expedited processing fee will flag your documents for immediate processing.
 Be sure to include the completed filer contact cover letter included with the form to ensure the appropriate filing.